svilupp/svilupp.github.io/scratchpad/rag_part2_ragtools.md

 AIMessage("The equivalent package in Julia to dplyr in R is DataFramesMeta.jl.
 It provides convenience functions for data manipulation with syntax similar to dplyr.")
 ````

-First RAG in two lines?
-Done!
+And there you have it, a RAG system in just two lines!

 What does it do?
-- `build_index` will chunk the documents into smaller pieces, embed them into numbers (to be able to judge the similarity of chunks) and, optionally, create a lookup index of metadata/tags for each chunk)
+- `build_index` chunks and embeds the documents, creating a metadata index.
   - `index` is the result of this step and it holds your chunks, embeddings, and other metadata!
 Just show it :)
-- `airag` will
+- `airag` embeds your question, finds relevant chunks, and optionally applies tags or filters to refine the search.
+It then generates an answer based on the best-matched chunks.
   - embed your question
   - find the closest chunks in the index (use parameters `top_k` and `minimum_similarity` to tweak the "relevant" chunks)
   - [OPTIONAL] extracts any potential tags/filters from the question and applies them to filter down the potential candidates (use `extract_metadata=true` in `build_index`, you can also provide some filters explicitly via `tag_filter`)